saulpierotti/markdown_notebook/LB1_B_EC.md

 	* The path is typically hidden, so this equation is not useful in practice
 * The probability of the above equation under a model M can be rewritten as $p(x,\pi|M)$
 	* This can be decomposed as $p(x,\pi|M)=p(x|\pi,M)*p(\pi|M)$
-* If I want to obtain $p(x|M)$ under an HMM I need to sum over all the possible paths
+* Naive approach: if I want to obtain $p(x|M)$ under an HMM I need to sum over all the possible paths
 	* $p(x|M) = \sum_\pi p(x,\pi|M)$
 	* The number of possible paths is the number of states elevated to the lenght of the sequence
 		* No way you can do that brute force
+	* The time complexity is $O(tn^t)$ where n is sequence lenght an t the number of different symbols
+		* Danger!
+NP-hard!
 * There are different algorithms for computing $p(x|M)$ under an HMM
 	* In general, my aim is to decode the path from the sequence, so that I can assess the true probability
 * Viterbi algorithm: dynamic programming for finding the most probable path